LyudmilaKostanyan/Shared-Pointer/README.md

 ## Problem Description

-Understanding how `std::shared_ptr` works under the hood can deepen your grasp of smart pointers and ownership models.
-Here, we build:
+`std::shared_ptr` provides shared ownership of dynamically allocated objects with automatic deletion when the last owner is destroyed.
+Manual implementation exposes internal mechanics.
+Key elements include:

-* A **control block** on the heap holding the strong reference count.
+* A heap-allocated control block that holds an atomic strong reference count.
-* A `SharedPtr<T>` class that manages that count via atomic operations.
+* A `SharedPtr<T>` class that manages increments and decrements of that count.
-* Correct destruction of both the managed object and its control block when no owners remain.
+* Automatic destruction of both the managed object and its control block when the strong count reaches zero.

 ## Implemented Features